acekyd/acekyd/content/posts/why-flutterwave.md

 ## What I'd be doing

 At Flutterwave, we've built (and continue to build) amazing solutions that power the next wave of payment solutions across Africa.
 A critical part of this journey involves the developers that get to work with our solutions and even build on it.
-We not only want to build developer friendly solutions, but also provide an environment where developers can feel comfortable using our products, locating resources, getting support when needed and being a part of our community.
+We not only want to build developer friendly solutions, but also provide an environment where developers can feel comfortable using our technology, locating resources, getting support when needed and being a part of our community.

 From the outside, I used to have a lot of complaints, and I still do.
 But now I'm part of a team that's going to actively work on providing solutions to these complaints and ensuring that our platforms are easy to use.